boncz/PenguinsHockeyAnalysis/README.md

 ## Motivation
 As a newcomer to the world of hockey and enthusiast of the Pittsburgh Penguins, the team's storied history has left an indelible mark.
 While the Penguins have claimed the Stanley Cup only five times (1991, 1992, 2009, 2016, and 2017), the recent back-to-back victories in 2016 and 2017 are particularly intriguing.

 Given my limited exposure to the sport, I've often heard passionate debates among fans about the driving force behind these last two victories.
 Surprisingly, it wasn't the usual suspects like Sidney Crosby or Evgeni Malkin that took center stage.
-Instead, rumors circulate that third line trio—Phil Kessel, Carl Hagelin, and Nick Bonino, known as the 'HBK Line'—was the heralded hero of these championships.
+Instead, rumors circulate that third line trio—Phil Kessel, Carl Hagelin, and Nick Bonino, known as the 'HBK Line'—were the heralded heros of these championships.

 Now, armed with an eagerness to understand the intricacies of hockey and spurred by the curiosity of whether this claim holds water, I embark on a journey of exploration.
 The goal is to unravel the mysteries of the HBK Line's influence during the 2016 and 2017 playoff seasons, where these victories marked not only significant milestones in the Penguins' history but also the last triumphs to date.